kuzudb/kuzudb.github.io/docs/blog/factorization.md

 WHERE b.name = 'Liz' AND a.balance > b.balance AND c.balance > b.balance
 RETURN *
 ```
-I'm omitting a plan for this query but a common plan would extend the plan in Figure 2 (or 3) above,
+I'm omitting a plan for this query but a common plan would extend the plan in Figure 2 (or 3) above
-to also scan the balance properties and more importantly with two filter operators:
+to also scan the balance properties and to run two filter operations:
 (i) above the join that joins a's and b's,
 to run the predicate `a.balance > b.balance`; (ii) after the final join in Figure 2
-to run the predicate 'c.balance > b.balance'.
+to run the predicate `c.balance > b.balance`.
 Suppose the first filter did not eliminate any tuples.
 Then, a flat processor would evaluate 20K filter execution in the second filter.
 In contrast, the input to the second filer operator in a factorized processor
 would be the 2 factorized tuples